 The Farewell lacked subtleness.
 Although I admired and appreciated its attempt to juggle between addressing heavy subject matters and displaying Chinese culture, it often seemed as if the director wanted to showcase as many traditions as casually possible.
 While I’m not especially critical of the motive itself, there were too many clichés such as the extensive Chinese massage scene, which felt forced and came off as very… kitsch, for a lack of better words.

-If it means anything, despite the movie being filmed in Beiijng, a place I grew up in during some of the formative years of my life, none of the elements shown felt relatable, distinct to the city, nor made me miss it.
-I could only interpret the appeal of showing these flashy scenes as a lazy way to try making the audience understand the cultural shock Billi was going through going back.
+If it means anything, none of the elements shown felt relatable, nor made me miss China.
+I could only interpret the appeal of showing these flashy scenes as a lazy way to try making the audience understand the cultural shock Billi experiences at times.

 There was a lack of nuance in the process of exploring the theme of ‘East versus the West’ throughout the movie.

 The movie often left the audience the space to assume that everything represented in the movie is unequivocal in Chinese culture.
 While the film was meant to be revelatory on the struggles of growing up in-between the East and the West, the overall script was shallow.
 In scenes that showed the whole family spending time together, conversations on cultural differences were dully surface-leveled.
 There was a sequence that showed the family arguing about the pros and cons of moving to the United States, but it wasn’t close to being extensive and if anything only brushed over the grey areas was would actually be interesting to hear about.
 What about the parents’ experiences as first-generation immigrants?
 What about Billi’s process in forming her identity?